Loading

 How much horsepower does a 1978 Mustang 2 have?

-The 1978 Ford Mustang II was available with a few different engine options, but the most common was the 2.3-liter inline four-cylinder engine.
-This engine was rated at 88 horsepower when equipped with a manual transmission, or 85 horsepower when paired with an automatic transmission.
+The 1978 Ford Mustang II was powered by a range of engine options, but the most common was a 2.3-liter inline four-cylinder engine.
+This base engine was rated at 88 horsepower and 116 pound-feet of torque.

 How much horsepower does a 1978 Ford 302 have?